 Mediastinal large B-cell lymphoma.
 This is an aggressive form of DLBCL (see above).
 It appears as a large mass in the chest area, which may cause breathing problems or superior vena cava syndrome (SVCS), a collection of symptoms caused by the partial blockage or compression of the superior vena cava, the major vein that carries blood from the head, neck, upper chest, and arms to the heart.
 Mediastinal large B-cell lymphoma is most common in women between 30 and 40 years old, and about 2.5% of people with NHL have this subtype.
 It is treated most often with anthracycline-based chemotherapy, and most patients also receive rituximab and radiation therapy to the chest.
-There are newer chemotherapy treatments that may eliminate the need for radiation therapy.
+Newer chemotherapy treatments may eliminate the need for radiation therapy.

 Splenic marginal zone B-cell lymphoma.
 This type of lymphoma begins in the spleen and can also involve the blood.
 It is usually slow growing, and the treatment approach is often watchful waiting.
+If treatment is needed, this type of lymphoma is often treated similarly to follicular lymphoma.
 Sometimes, surgical removal of the spleen is recommended.

 Extranodal marginal zone B-cell lymphoma of mucosa-associated lymphoid tissue (MALT).
 This type of lymphoma most commonly occurs in the stomach, but it may also occur in the lung, skin, thyroid, salivary gland, or eye.
 Patients with this type of lymphoma sometimes have a history of autoimmune disease, such as lupus, rheumatoid arthritis, or Sjögren’s syndrome.
 When MALT occurs in the stomach, it is often successfully treated with antibiotics to treat an infection with Helicobacter pylori bacteria, which is thought to cause the lymphoma.
 Other times, radiation therapy, surgery, chemotherapy, monoclonal antibodies, or a combination of these is the most common treatment plan.
-For disease in only one part of the body, radiation therapy can often cure the NHL.
+For disease in only one part of the body, radiation therapy can often cure MALT.

 Nodal marginal zone B-cell lymphoma.
 This type of indolent lymphoma involves the lymph nodes.
 It is rare; about 1% of people with lymphoma have this subtype.
 In general, this subtype of lymphoma is treated similarly to follicular lymphoma (see above).